Clifford J. Rogers: Honors and awards

 His War Cruel and Sharp: English Strategy under Edward III, 1327-1360 won the 2003 Verbruggen Prize awarded by De Re Militari.
 He has also been awarded the Royal Historical Society's Alexander Prize medal and a Society for Military History Moncado Prize for his articles, some of which are collected in his Essays on Medieval Military History: Strategy, Military Revolutions and the Hundred Years War.

 His Soldiers' Lives through History: The Middle Ages received the 2009 Verbruggen Prize.
 A podcast of a lecture based on part of that book, focusing on the soldier's experience of battle, has been posted online by the New York Military Affairs Symposium.

+Professor Rogers is the only West Point faculty member to have received the Dean’s Career Award for Distinguished Excellence in both the teaching and the scholarship categories.

 Select bibliography

+The Military Revolution Debate, ed.
+Clifford J. Rogers (Boulder: Westview 1995).

 The Wars of Edward III: Sources and Interpretations, ed.
 Clifford J. Rogers (Woodbridge: Boydell and Brewer, 1999).
 [Paperback ed.
 2010.]

 War Cruel and Sharp: English Strategy under Edward III, 1327-1360 (Woodbridge: Boydell and Brewer, 2000).
 [Paperback ed.
 2014.]

 Soldiers’ Lives through History: The Middle Ages (New York: Greenwood, 2007).

 Essays on Medieval Military History: Strategy, Military Revolutions, and the Hundred Years War (London: Ashgate/Variorum, 2010).

+The Oxford Encyclopedia of Medieval Warfare and Military Technology, ed.
+Clifford J. Rogers.
+3 vols.
+(Oxford: Oxford U. P. 2010).

+The West Point History of World War II, ed.
+Clifford J. Rogers, Ty Seidule, and Seve R. Waddell.
+2 vols.
+(New York: Simon & Schuster, 2015-2018).

+A Cultural History of War in The Medieval Age, ed.
+Clifford J. Rogers (London: Bloomsbury Academic, 2025).